 - a.
-Issuing a no-contact directive(s); - b.
-Providing an effective escort to ensure safe movement between classes and activities; - c.
+Issuing a mutual no-contact directive(s); - b.
+Providing an [effective] escort to ensure safe movement between classes and activities; - c.
 Not sharing classes or extracurricular activities; - d.
 Moving to a different residence hall; - e.
 Providing written information regarding institution and community services including but not limited to medical, counseling and academic support services, such as tutoring; - f.
 Providing extra time to complete or re-take a class or withdraw from a class without an academic or financial penalty; - g.
-Restricting to online classes; - h.
-Providing information regarding campus transportation options; - i.
-Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined; and j.
+Taking a leave of absence; - h.
+Restricting to online classes; - i.
+Providing information regarding campus transportation options; - j.
+Reviewing any disciplinary actions taken against the complainant or the respondent to see if there is a connection between the sexual misconduct and the misconduct that may have resulted in the complainant or the respondent being disciplined; and - k.
 Requiring the parties to report any violations of these restrictions.